centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-cloudwatchlogs.md

 ## Configuration

 * Log into Centreon and add a new Host through "Configuration > Hosts".
-* Select the *Amazon CloudWatch Logs* template to apply to the Host.
+* Select the *Cloud-Aws-CloudWatchLogs* template to apply to the Host.
 * Once the template applied, some Macros marked as 'Mandatory' hereafter have to be configured:

 | Mandatory   | Nom             | Description                                                                                 |